-Transport in Thailand can be chaotic and there are many different options when it comes to getting around.
-Most long distant travel is done with buses, while motorbikes are commonly used for short distances in the larger cities.
+Transport and driving in Thailand can be chaotic, and there are many different options when it comes to getting around.
+Most long-distance travel is via buses, with motorcycles commonly used for short distances in larger cities.

-While most foreigners get around safely, the country does have high accident rates, especially when it comes to motorcycles.
+While most foreigners should be able to get around safely, the country does have high road accident rates, particularly when it comes to motorcycles.
 The Thai capital is especially notorious – the traffic in Bangkok is among the worst in the world, and expats should take extra care when driving in the city.

 Public transport in Thailand

-The train network in Thailand is run by the State Railway of Thailand, a government-owned company.
-The network consists of four main routes that travel to the north, the northeast, the east and the south.
-These railway lines intersect in Bangkok, so when traveling long distances it's usually necessary to change lines.
+The train network in Thailand is run by the State Railway of Thailand.
+The network consists of four main routes, which travel to the north, the northeast, the east and the south.
+These railway lines intersect in Bangkok, so when travelling long distances, it is usually necessary to change lines.

 Buses are a common form of transport over long distances, providing access to some of the country’s more remote areas.
 Luxury long-distance buses, known as VIP buses, have air conditioning and reclining seats to make long-distance travel more comfortable.
-Each bus also has fewer seats than a regular bus so that each passenger has ample foot room.
-These bus tickets should be bought in advance due to limited seating.
+VIP bus tickets should be bought in advance due to limited seating.

-Buses are not used as much within cities as between them, although Bangkok does have a well-developed local bus service with around 100 lines.
-To get on a bus, passengers wait at a bus stop and make a waving motion with the palm of the hand facing downwards as the bus approaches.
-The fare is paid onboard the bus.
+Buses are not used as much within cities as between them, although Bangkok does have a well-developed local bus service with around 100 routes.
+To get on a bus, passengers wait at a bus stop and make a waving motion with the palm of their hand facing downwards as the bus approaches.
+The fare is paid on board the bus.

-There are taxis in most Thai cities, although many of them do not have meters so fares will have to be negotiated before getting into the vehicle.
+There are taxis in most Thai cities, although many of them have malfunctioning meters or taxi drivers who refuse to use them, so fares must be negotiated before getting into the vehicle.